 9-18.
-Performance Enhance Mode
+Performance Enhance Mode - XIP (execute-in-place)

 The device could waive the command cycle bits if the two cycle bits after address cycle toggles.

 Performance enhance mode is supported in both SPI and QPI mode.

 In QPI mode, "EBh" and SPI "EBh" commands support enhance mode.
 The performance enhance mode is not supported in dual I/O mode.